The Prince: Influence

 Modern materialist philosophy developed in the 16th, 17th and 18th century, starting in the generations after Machiavelli.
 The importance of Machiavelli's realism was noted by many important figures in this endeavor, for example Jean Bodin, Francis Bacon, Harrington, John Milton, Spinoza, Rousseau, Hume, Edward Gibbon, and Adam Smith.
 Although he was not always mentioned by name as an inspiration, due to his controversy, he is also thought to have been an influence for other major philosophers, such as Montaigne, Descartes, Hobbes, Locke and Montesquieu.
+Due to the fame (or infamy) of his works, Machiavelli soon became a figure in the popular culture of the English stage.
+Machiavelli is featured as a character in the prologue of Christopher Marlowe's The Jew of Malta, and in William Shakespeare's tragic plays, such as Othello, Macbeth, and Richard III, feature characters whom are an example of the stage Machiavel, a type of character whom advances themselves politically via devious means.